matteozar/SLS_Emulator/README.md

    - response to get-status
    - response to get-hw-version
    - response to cyclical get data from scanner messages to maintain connection with the GUI
+3. event simulation when the next button is clicked
+   - response to get-status